 Utilities

 It is important to understand the average cost of utilities per month in order to gauge the cost of living in Lisbon.
 To give you an indication, basic utilities (electricity, heating, cooling, water, and garbage) for an 85m2 apartment will cost you around €115 per month.
 One minute of a prepaid mobile local tariff, without any discount or plan, will cost you €0.15.
-Internet (60 Mbps or more) will cost you €33.
+The monthly cost of internet (60 Mbps or more) is around €33.

 Note that with utilities, this will depend greatly on your usage.
 One good thing about living in Lisbon is that the climate is very favorable, and for much of the year, you will not need to spend much on heating.
 However, the winters can be cold inside, so be prepared in advance.

 In terms of public transport, buses and the Metro are both inexpensive and the most popular ways to get around.
-The Metro, in particular, is much more convenient and quicker in a lot of ways than getting around by car, particularly during rush hour.
+The Metro, in particular, is a quicker and more convenient mode of public transport than when getting around by car, particularly during rush hour.
 A one-way ticket will cost you €1.50, and a monthly pass will cost you €40 at a regular price.
 You also have the iconic yellow Lisbon trams to get from place to place.

 You can also get from city to city cheaply and, within cities, taxis are quite affordable.
 However, for significantly cheaper prices, Uber and Bolt will usually give you better deals.

-Buying a mid range car, such as a Volkswagen Golf (or an equivalent new car), is actually slightly more expensive in Portugal than in the States.
+Buying a mid range car, such as a Volkswagen Golf, is slightly more expensive in Portugal than in the States.
 If you run a car in Portugal, gasoline will cost you €2.03 per liter.

 You will have to pay between €20 and €30 for a doctor’s appointment in a private healthcare facility.
 Private health insurance starts at a yearly fee of €400, with comprehensive healthcare cover costing around €1,000.